Walking the coastal path on the Isle of Man

 The coastal harbours are backed by small towns and villages, which make accommodation easy to find.
 They are, in themselves, full of interest to delay your progress.
 Stroll along beautiful sandy beaches or walkways, coastal lanes or promenades.

-The guide divides the route into nine stages.
+The guidebook divides the route into nine stages.
 The longest is 15.5 miles and the shortest is 7.
-On arrival by ship or airplane you step straight onto the footpath.

 The southern section runs along clifftop paths decked with heather and dwarf gorse, a riot of colour in late summer.
 The west coast passes the Calf Sound, a tidal race that pours past the Calf of Man, the National Trust island nature reserve.
 From Port Erin the way climbs over three wild summits, the highest is Cronk ny Arrey Laa at 537m.
 The Hill of the Morning Watch is an extensive viewpoint adding to the remote feeling.
 Pass Peel with its castle and speed along an old rail track.